 - Site approval (if research is occurring at another location)

 - Appropriate signatures.

-Formal follow up is required on research projects within one year of original approval date.
+Formal follow-up is required on research projects within one year of the original approval date.

 - For projects completed prior to submission via PACS (prior to March 13, 2017), complete the Continuing Review, Final Review/Termination, Modifications, or Adverse Events/Unanticipated Problems form and submit to the IRB mailbox at IRB@oneonta.edu.